Mastering Pallet Jacks: Types, Definition & Benefits for Industrial Use

 Assisted lifting mechanisms are suitable for heavier loads that need to be transported shorter distances.
 On the other hand, those with assisted movement cover larger areas better.

 Fully-electric pallet jacks usually combine both features.
-They can be electric walkie stackers where operators walk behind the pallet truck or rider pallet jacks where they are seated atop the jack.
+They can be electric walkie stackers, where operators walk behind the pallet truck, or rider pallet jacks, where they are seated atop the jack.
 For uneven or loose surfaces, there are specialized off-road electric pallet jacks.

 What to Consider When Buying?